 About the Cancer Center

-Located on the UC Irvine Medical Center campus, the Chao Family Comprehensive Cancer Center is affiliated with the School of Medicine at the University of California, Irvine.
+Located on the UC Irvine Medical Center campus, the Chao Family Comprehensive Cancer Center is affiliated with the University of California, Irvine.
 As a university facility, the cancer center offers the expertise of a scientific community that is internationally renowned for its work in the prevention, diagnosis and treatment of cancer.